FlyingPhish/YetAnotherNessusParser/README.md

 ## 📈 Roadmap

 ### Current Version Features:
+- [X] Make the damned tool
+- [X] Obligatory ASCII art banner for the haters (it isn't a proper tool without one)
+- [X] Make it pretty 👉👈
 - [X] Multi-tool parsing framework
 - [X] Nessus parsing with consolidation
 - [X] Nmap parsing with flat JSON support